 You don't have to go with any of the courses presented to you by Clearing Plus (you still have access to the full selection of courses in Clearing), but it can act as a handy tool to point you in the right direction, and possibly even bring courses to your attention that you weren't previously aware of.

-UCAS Clearing 2021 officially runs from 5th July – 19th October this year, but most Clearing places won't become available until Scottish Highers and A Level results day (10th August 2021).
+UCAS Clearing 2022 officially runs from 5th July – 18th October this year, but most Clearing places won't become available until A Level results day (18th August 2022).

-Results for the International Baccalaureate are releaed on 5th July 2021 (although you may not receive them until 6th July 2021), and most BTEC students will get their results in the week beginning 9th August 2021.
+Results for the International Baccalaureate are usually released in the first week of July, and most BTEC students will get their results in the first couple of weeks of August.
 So while you can start looking for courses as soon as you'd like, you might want to wait until mid-August to get the most choice – even if your results arrive beforehand.